 ∙ If your target audience includes young professionals, consider creating concert programs that fit their needs for date nights, and choose venues that offer bar service and opportunities to socialize.
 Tap low-cost, high-engagement promotional strategies, such as social media, and speak to your audience from the stage rather than mimicking the detached concert presentation that’s the norm in music colleges and conservatories.

 ∙ If you want to reach children, you might partner with a non-profit organization such as a children’s museum, seek funding from community foundations, and develop programs that merge fun with learning, as Baltimore’s Occasional Symphony did with their Dr. Seuss Birthday Concerts.

-∙ To bring music to disadvantaged audiences and add artistic vibrancy to a community, you could devise one or a series of suitable programs, seek support from local funders, and present numerous free interactive concerts in community locations such as churches or libraries.
+∙ To bring music to disadvantaged audiences and add artistic vibrancy to a community, you could devise one or a series of suitable programs, seek support from local funders whose missions align with yours so that you and your co-performers are fairly paid, and present numerous free or low-cost admission concerts in community locations such as at churches or libraries.

 ∙ If you’d like to connect with veterans and military families, you might compose or commission relevant pieces, arrange historic ones, and access funding sources that serve those populations.
 A companion recording could also make for a distinctive offering.

 Speaking of recordings, given the profusion of free and almost-free recorded music, few classical musicians earn much income from sales of recordings.

 Most of us use recordings, whether physical CDs or streaming and downloadable tracks, to build audiences, contribute to our fields, and promote our performances rather than to earn any significant profit.